What are the Best Digital Nomad Family Destinations in 2026?

 - Languages spoken: Georgian is the primary language, but English is commonly spoken in tourist areas.

-Tbilisi is very safe and has a low crime rate.
-Violent crime is rare, and petty crime like pickpocketing is the biggest concern in busy areas.
-Health care is improving, with private hospitals offering better services.
+Tbilisi is very safe.
+Violent crime is rare, and most issues are simple pickpocketing in busy areas.
+Healthcare is improving every year, and private hospitals offer good services.

 Cost of Living in Tbilisi